 For reference, the first untethered iOS 9 jailbreak arrived about a month after the iOS 9 release date for iPhone, iPad and iPod touch.

-One of the first things you'll want to do is get familiar with the iOS 10.2.1 update and its changes.
-This is particularly important if you failed to upgrade to iOS 10.1, iOS 10.1.1, or iOS 10.2.
-If you skipped one of these updates, they'll be baked into iOS 10.2.1.
+Maybe the first thing you'll want to do is get familiar with the iOS 10.3.3 update and its changes.
+This is particularly important if you skipped iOS 10.3, iOS 10.3.1 or any other iOS 10 upgrades.
+If you skipped an update, those features and fixes will be baked into your device's iOS 10.3.3 update.

 There are a few ways to get this done.
 You can take a look at our walkthrough.
-It'll go over the key differences between iOS 10.2.1 and the previous versions of iOS.
-It's a great place to start, especially if you're coming from iOS 10.1.1 or below.
+It'll go over the key differences between iOS 10.3.3 and the previous versions of iOS.
+It's a great place to start.